dibyendumajumdar/programming/pureandimpure.md

-# Purity versus Pragmatism
-Over the years I have often come across organizations that want every design to be pure, based on whatever principles they adhere to.

-There are many pitfalls in persuing a very purist approach.
+# General Principles of Software Design

 ## Design Paradigms Change
 Over time what is considered good design changes.
 To take only one example, at one time everyone thought that Object Oriented design was the answer, but that view has now changed.
+We need to bear in mind that there is no absolute way to decide what is good design although some basic principles can be applied.

 ## When a Pistol Would Do
 The attention given to the design of a piece of software should be in proportion to its criticality and importance rather than